Should you worry about a mosquito that lands on you with its bum in the air?

-Shelley uses a pair of Avalon binoculars and they have stood the test of time.
-I have the Opticron Adventurer II WP (10×42) which is one year old and a major disappointment; the workmanship is obviously poor with a lens eye cup that fell off (I’ve glued it back in) and the adjustable eye-cups not being able to retain a fixed position (I’m using rubber bands as a spacer).
+Shelley uses a pair of Avalon binoculars, which have stood the test of time.
+I have the Opticron Adventurer II WP (10×42), which is one year old and a major disappointment; the workmanship is obviously poor, with a lens eye cup that fell off (I’ve glued it back in) and the adjustable eye-cups not being able to retain a fixed position (I’m using rubber bands as a spacer).

 And just for the record, I treat my gear like my wife, with cotton gloves.
 Here is a photo of the culprit.

 34. Watch out for the Cheeky Camp Thieves: Baboons, Vervet Monkeys and Hyenas

 Be aware of leaving food, shoes, and smallish items out in the open that can be taken by baboons and hyenas.

 We had some lettuce grabbed off our table by vervet monkeys while in Moremi South Camp, and at another camp, we saw a baboon running through camp with a whole loaf of bread.

 One night, I left my shoes on the ground, and the next morning, I was reduced to one.
 The culprit, a hyena, left a nice set of footprints leading away from camp.

 Be mindful that animals, particularly predators, are on the move at night.
 You don’t want to hop out for a wee only to come face to face with a lion …, and I doubt it’ll be too happy about it either.

 We keep a capped, pee-tight container in the bush camper, which we use during the night.

 Shelley uses a ‘Freshette’, which is a super-portable female urinary device that makes it much easier to pee in a confined space.
 She can wee while standing, and it’s one of her must-have items while we travel.